bdthemes/zoloblocks/readme.txt

 * Suffix and Prefix style controls added to QR Code block

 = Fixed =
-* Some minor issue fixed
+* Some minor issues are fixed

 = 1.2.0 - 25-07-2024 =